“We make a living with what we get. We make a life with what we give”.

 This little quote that was shared to Marlene more than twenty years ago has inspired her to always be grateful and be kind.

 Having many friends and loved ones who succumbed to mental illness and suicide, Marlene believes that mental health awareness and education can help to reduce the prevalence of the illness.
-It is important to be able to recognize the signs and symptoms to allow early intervention and provide the appropriate support and information that a person needs.
+It is important to be able to recognise the signs and symptoms to allow early intervention and provide the appropriate support and information that a person needs.

 Marlene Lim is a registered pharmacist in Australia and a passionate MHFA Facilitator.
 With over ten years experience in pharmacy health services delivery in both metro and rural area and over fifteen years experience in providing motivational and personal grooming consultancy and event production, Marlene has been exposed to individuals with mental health issues from different sectors.
-Marlene is especially interested in raising awareness around mental health and wellbeing among the elderly, teenagers and small business owners and empowering participants to be MHFA first responders for their family members, friends, colleagues and community.
+Marlene is especially interested in raising awareness around mental health and wellbeing among parents, the elderly, teenagers and small business owners and empowering participants to be MHFA first responders for their family members, friends, colleagues and community.

 Other than her pharmacy work and mental health first aid courses, Marlene is also involved in mental health advocacy among health care professionals and the community in Malaysia.